moeltenio/heypenny-website/_pages/contact.md

 ---
-title: Contact us
+title: Support
-description: Contact the Heypenny developers
+description: Contact the Heypenny developer
-last_modified_at: 2024-09-13 16:45:00 -0700
 ---

 Want to report a bug, suggest a feature, or get notified when we update Heypenny?
 [Join our Discord community!](/community)